apaige161/garden-plant-picker/README.md

 TODO: Primary
+  -----limit user from adding more plants than the garden has space for ie 4x4 = 16 sq ft max

+  refine form validation

-  create a user object to store "virtual gardens" in....  => give each plant an attribute of the gardens name to be able to sort by that later search functionality, filter() map() find()? form validation on plant-api.component.ts break code into more components work on routing
+  break code into more components work on routing

-  implement NgOnChange or figure out how to reload the plant list after every submit or change of list
+  implement NgOnChange or figure out how to reload the plant list after every submit or change of list -sometimes works?? idk -need to do this on /create to auto calculate area

 UI: Secondary